bhavyavashisth/macaudit/README.md

     Open System Settings > Privacy & Security > Full Disk Access.

-    Click the + to add your terminal app (Terminal, iTerm, Codex, etc.).
+    Click the + to add your terminal app (Terminal, iTerm, etc.).

     Toggle it ON.